kotlinize/kotlinize/README.md

-- 👋 Hey y'all, I’m @kotlinize and im here to hopefully kotlinize the world
+- 👋 Hey everyone!
+I’m @kotlinize, but you can call me Mike, and im here to hopefully kotlinize the world.
-- 🌱 I’m interested in all projects, specifically those in the KOTLIN flavor
+- 🌱 I’m interested in all projects, especially those in the KOTLIN flavor.
 - 💞️ I’m looking to collaborate on any mobile application or multiplatform applications
 - 📫 Email me at mreynolds@kotlinizer.com